 - 1 teaspoon vanilla

-- 1 stick of unsalted butter divided into tablespoons
+- 1 stick unsalted butter divided into tablespoons

 - Preheat oven 450 degrees.
 The shortening should be at least chilled and butter should be frozen.

-- In a large bowl whisk together dry ingredients: flour, baking powder, baking soda, salt, sugar until thorough blended
+- In a large bowl whisk together dry ingredients: flour, baking powder, baking soda, salt, sugar until thoroughly blended.

 - Cut the shortening into small pieces.
 Add it to the bowl with your flour blend and work the butter into the flour with your hands or a fork.
 Just squeeze the ingredients between your fingers to break up the butter until you achieve a crumbly consistency.
 Use cold hands and try work quickly, so the butter doesn't melt.